nytud/HunTag3/README.md

+# __Warning: This repository might not contain the newest version of the source code.
+The development is continued at https://github.com/dlt-rilmta/HunTag3__

+---

 ## HunTag3 - A sequential tagger for NLP combining the Scikit-learn/LinearRegressionClassifier linear classifier and Hidden Markov Models

 Based on training data, HunTag3 can perform any kind of sequential sentence